A High-Risk Pregnancy Is a Highly Medicalized Experience

 We’re aware that you may not be able to come into our offices in Tribeca during a high-risk pregnancy.
 As with all our therapy offerings, we also provide remote therapy options via phone and video chat.

 You Didn’t Get to Write the Script of How Your Pregnancy Would Go

 To some degree with high-risk pregnancies, you just have to follow the medical advice, and it may feel as if you were robbed of some parts of your pregnancy.
 In therapy, we provide the opportunity to unpack the experience you had, as well as the one you wished you had.

 Whether you’re in a New York City apartment or being monitored in a hospital, you can’t socialize, work, or live in the way you used to during bed rest.
 This restricted new way of life can be isolating, which makes connection during bed rest extremely important.
 At Tribeca Maternity, we’ll talk about your experience of bed rest, and come up with a creative plan to get you through this time.
 We also help couples navigate bed rest, as well as the role it’s playing in the relationship.

 Your Experience of High-Risk Pregnancy Doesn’t Go Away Once the Baby is Born

 A potentially difficult experience with high-risk pregnancy doesn’t just disappear after the baby is born.
 At Tribeca Maternity, we understand that dealing with a high-risk pregnancy often means you may not be able to see us until afterward, and that’s okay.
-In online therapy, we’ll unpack this experience in its aftermath, including:
+In therapy, we’ll unpack this experience in its aftermath, including: